 How to adjust Oculus Quest for best fit with glasses

-For the folks out there who use glasses in order to see, there is another step you'll want to take advantage of.
+For the folks out there who use glasses in order to see, there is another step.
 The Oculus Quest includes a plastic piece which will make it more comfortable to wear, and you'll need to install it before playing.

 - Remove the plastic insert from inside the box.
 It has an icon of glasses on the top.